Poetry Guider¶

 - dependencies

-(for entry points like biofilter
+- scripts (for entry points like biofilter or loki-build).

-Example entry in pyproject.toml
+Example entry in pyproject.toml:

 [tool.poetry.scripts]